CMCDragonkai/.dotfiles-nixos/README.md

 It also appears acl is by default for Cygwin.

+This feature will need to be added into the `install.ps1`, I've used it and it works, but I haven't added it yet.

 ---

 `%ALLUSERSPROFILE%` - Points to a common user profile directory (that is viewable by all users on the OS).
 We should create a `%ALLUSERSPROFILE%/bin` directory to add PATH symlinks to all Windows executables that we install into here (this makes sense as installed Windows executables are usually installed on the entire system, not for a particular user).
 This refers to any natively installed Windows executable, or any extracted Windows executable.
 This does not refer to Chocolatey's installed executables, which has its own bin path at `%ALLUSERSPROFILE%/chocolatey/bin`.
 Note that Chocolatey will not necessarily install bin links for every package.
 Look for packages with a suffix of `.portable`.
 Do not use `.install` unless you verify its behaviour.
 Note that `.install` refers to natively installed packages, and these packages cannot be auto-uninstalled, without first uninstalling it natively, then uninstalling it from Chocolatey.
 Packages without a suffix are usually meta-packages.
 But make sure to review them before installing.